CleanSeaNet: Examples of CleanSeaNet uses

 In 2016, a CSN alert report was sent to authorities in the Netherlands and Germany concerning a possible spill.
 Because the spill area was split into both countries, both parties received alerts from CSN.
 Netherland officials flew over the area during the times that they were expecting services from CNS and were able to capture footage of the culprit while they were dumping palm oil off the vessel.
 When questioned by Netherland authorities, the captain proceeded to say that their actions did not break any guidelines.
 Netherland officials notified German officials, and upon further investigation of the vessel, it was found that the actions did in fact not follow guidelines resulting in a fine.

 In April 2015, the Oleg Naydenov sank 15 miles off the coast of Spain.
 The vessel was carrying “1,409 tonnes of fuel, 30 tonnes of gasoil and 65 tonnes of luboil.”
 Directly following the incident, Spain received 13 images from CSN that allowed officials to more efficiently organize their relief efforts.

 In August 2011, 176 kilometers off the coast of Scotland, the Gannet F oil platform suffered an accident resulting in an oil spill.
 During the leak, the platform released 200 metric tonnes of oil into the surrounding body of water.
 Even days following the event, relief efforts still remained unsuccessful.
 Six days later, the UK's Maritime and Coastguard Agency requested satellite support from the EMSA.
 Nine high-resolution radar images and eight high-resolution optical images were sent on the same day of the request.
 Five days later on August 21, the leak had been contained, and monitoring had been shut down only three days after this.

 In February 2010, two vessels collided entering the port of Genoa, 1.5 kilometers off the coast of northwest Italy.
 The tugboat called Francia collided into the CMA CGM Strauss, which was a container ship holding fuel oil.
 This resulted in a spillage of 184 tonnes into the area surrounding the port.
-French authorities requested assistance from CNS and received six satellite images within 30 hours to keep track of the oil slick that spanned between Genoa and Toulon.
+French authorities requested assistance from CSN and received six satellite images within 30 hours to keep track of the oil slick that spanned between Genoa and Toulon.
 The spill was managed over the span of 10 days.